 The seaside town of Barmouth has plenty of independent shops and eateries, a beach and a fairground with amusements for a fun day out.
 Along the harbourside, Barmouth bridge stands loud and proud across the estuary.
 The wooden bridge which opened in 1867 is 820-metres (2390ft) in length and can be walked across back toward Fairbourne.
 The Barmouth ferry also travels across the estuary.

 Clients can alight at Tywyn and walk 7mins to the Talyllyn Railway at Tywyn Wharf station.
 Attractions at the stations on the 2hr round trip include Dolgoch Falls, walking routes, a museum and carriage sheds.
 Facilities including places to eat are also available.
-Alternatively, bus service 30 also travels to the falls in 20mins.
+Alternatively, bus service G24 also travels to the falls and takes around 40mins.

 A bridge stretching over an estuary.